 Arrival & Departure

-Registration will take place from 6-7 pm in Faith Hall on the first date listed in the brochure for all camps except Performing Arts Camp.
+Registration for resident camps will take place from 6-7 pm in Faith Hall on the first date listed in the brochure for all camps except Performing Arts Camp.
 PAC registration will take place from 3-4 pm.
 Pick-up will take place at 6 pm on the final date listed in the brochure at the camper’s cabin.
 If you need to make special arrangements for pick-up, please let us know in advance.
 We will not release a child to anyone other than the parents/guardians written on their forms unless given written consent in advance.

 Feel free to stop by the camp store while you are at camp for registration & pick up.
 We have ice cream, soda, and candy!
 You can also buy Camp Harmony t-shirts, sweatshirts and other souvenir items.
 The camp store will be open each day after lunch and dinner.
 We recommend giving your camper a maximum of $15-20 per week to spend in the camp store.